-Publishes translations into content delivery network for use in JavaScript or HTML localization.
+Adds localization CDN for JavaScript or HTML localization.

 It can be used to localize static HTML pages or used to load localization in the JavaScript code.

 Upon installation the addon generates unique URL for your component which you can include in the HTML documents to get them localized.
 See weblate-cdn for more details.